freenode/web-7.0/content/pages/policies.md

 =================

 Channels on freenode fall into one of two categories.
 Primary channels, which begin with a single # character, are reserved for on-topic projects.
-If you’d like to take over one of these channels, then you’ll need to be associated in some way with the project in question.
+Primary channels are required to stay open.
+If a primary channel closes access to its users or is in violation of freenode policies, then it will be closed and forwarded to a topical channel.
+If you’d like to take over one of these primary channels, then you’ll need to be associated in some way with the project in question.
 Topical, or ‘about’ channels, begin with two # characters, and these are allocated on a first-come, first-served basis to the first person who registers it with ChanServ.
 As with nicknames, however, we reserve the right to remove or alter registrations where we believe they have not been made in good faith.

 Primary channels do not expire with inactivity, though they can be claimed at any time by a representative of an on-topic project with the appropriate name.